Revised April 20, 2015

 If an uninsured parcel post shipment is damaged, the claim must be filed with the vendor, retaining the packing case for their inspection.

 If substitute or unsatisfactory merchandise is received the department should contact the vendor immediately to request permission to return the merchandise for adjustment.
-A copy of the letter should be sent to the K-State Purchasing Office.
+A copy of the letter should be sent to the K-State Purchasing.
 If the vendor has shipped the wrong merchandise they are usually cooperative in making the adjustment if properly contacted.

 If an error was made by the department usually the vendor will allow the return of the incorrect merchandise.
 However, in some cases a restocking fee is charged plus the transportation costs of returning the merchandise.
-Do not return any merchandise without first securing permission of the vendor and notifying the K-State Purchasing Office.
+Do not return any merchandise without first securing permission of the vendor and notifying the K-State Purchasing.

 If unsatisfactory items or delivery cannot be resolved by the department and the vendor, the department should prepare and submit a "Complaint to Vendor" form.
-See PPM 6310.300 for sample form and preparation instructions.
+See PPM Chapter 6310.300 for sample form and preparation instructions.

 - Each department should make a record of the receipt of all materials and services when they are received.
 This may be recorded on the departmental copy of the purchase order or on some other form.